Billmate/woocommerce/README.md

 * Bank (Direct Bank payment through [Trustly](https://www.trustly.com))

 ## Important note
-The invoice and part payment plugin only works if the currency is set to Swedish Krona (SEK) and the Base country is set to Sweden.
+The invoice and part payment plugin only work if the currency is set to Swedish Krona (SEK) and the Base country is set to Sweden.

 ## Compatibility WordPress versions
 4.5.4 - 4.9.1